melvinlee/kong-plugin-json-threat-protection/json-thread-protection.md

 - `API`: your upstream service, for which Kong proxies requests to.
 - `Plugin`: a plugin executes actions inside Kong during the request/response lifecycle.
-- `Consumer`: a developer or service using the API.
-When using Kong, a Consumer authenticates itself with Kong which proxies every call to the upstream API.

 ----